You may feel very tired during the evening, then become alert and start thinking as soon as you go to bed.

 When Sleep Trouble Needs More Than This

 Some sleep problems are not switch-off patterns, and it matters to say so.
 If you snore heavily, gasp or seem to stop breathing in the night, if pain or medication is involved, if your legs will not stay still, or if low mood and grim early waking have settled in, your GP is the right first stop.
-Long-running insomnia also deserves proper care: the best-evidenced treatment for chronic insomnia is a structured approach called CBT-i, and a good practitioner of anything should be honest about that.
+Long-running insomnia also deserves proper care.
+The standard NHS route for chronic insomnia is a structured programme called CBT-i, and it is worth knowing about.
+If persistent pain is part of the night-time loop, the chronic pain support page explains how I frame that work alongside medical care.
+It is also worth knowing that much of what makes CBT-i useful, the retraining of what bed means, the wind-down structure, the unpicking of night-time thinking, sits comfortably inside my own work too, woven into the hypnotherapy rather than handed over as worksheets, with the state work added that worksheets alone cannot give you.

 Common Questions